Dmitrii-I/lpic-1-study-notes/README.md

         - `rootnoverify` configures the root partition for GRUB, just like the root command, but does not mount the partition.
 This is useful for when an OS is outside of the area of the disk that GRUB can read, but setting the correct root device is still desired.
 Typically used to boot Windows
         - `chainloader +1` tells GRUB to load the bootloader one sector from the start of the root partition (which should have been specified with the root option).
 Often used to load Windows bootloader

-Demonstrate knowledge of the boot sequence from BIOS to boot completion.
+##### Demonstrate knowledge of the boot sequence from BIOS to boot completion
+- the boot sequence:
+        - power on
+        - firmware (BIOS) is loaded from EEPROM
+        - Bootloader is loaded from boot device (from Master Boot Record if boot device is a hard disk)
+        - Bootloader examines the partition table and locates the boot partition
+        - from boot partition bootloader loads the kernel or loads secondary bootloader from partition's boot sector
+        - the OS is loaded

-Check boot events in the log files.
+##### Check boot events in the log files
+- run `dmesg` to examine kernel ring buffer
+- the kernel ring buffer contains messages from kernel produced during boot time
+- ring buffer messages are also passed to `syslogd` once it is running
+- `syslogd` logs the messages into /var/log/messages
+- on Ubuntu, `rsyslogd` logs the messages into /var/log/syslog
+- besides ring buffer messages, `syslogd` also contains messages from applications like mail, cron, auth

+# STOPPED HERE

 /var/log/messages
 dmesg
 BIOS